 My current research focuses on college students' financial literacy.
 What makes a college student financially literate?
 What's the most reliable way to measure their financial literacy?
 How much difference would having more financial knowledge make for college students' financial behaviors?
 How do personality characteristics influence students' financial decisions?

 I also am interested in research related to online consumer behaviors, consumer information, and consumer policy

-My research focuses on financial planning performance and financial therapy; more specifically, within the context of financial planning, I examine the fiduciary standard of care, investment risk tolerance, and pedagogical techniques.
+My research focuses on client-planner communication within the context of financial planning, financial therapy, investment risk tolerance, the fiduciary standard of care, and financial planning pedagogy.

 I assess how well financial literacy interventions affect behavior and increase quality of life.

 My research interests include financial risk-tolerance assessment, behavioral financial planning, and financial decision making.
 My work tends to be applied and focused on helping consumers and financial service professionals navigate the increasingly complex financial marketplace.
 Working with colleagues in the ASPIRE clinic, I am actively engaged in conducting evidence-based research.

 My research examines several areas of family financial planning, financial behavior of youth and family communication about finances, and low-income consumers and poverty.

 My research focuses on Behavioral Economics, Risk Tolerance and Assessment, Financial Therapy, Financial Decision Making, and Popular Consumer Finance.

 Dr. Palmer's research seeks to identify effective ways of motivating financial behavior change through brief intervention strategies.
 He is currently focused on developing brief interventions that are informative, scalable, and can easily be integrated into the income tax preparation process.
 The design and format of the brief interventions are informed by research findings from behavioral economics and behavior change theory, as well as evidenced-based counseling practices such as Solutions-Focused Brief Coaching.

 Evaluates the effectiveness of financial education programs on program participants.